Mexico is one of the top 10 coffee producers worldwide!

 If you would like to read a detailed report on coffee cultivation and harvesting in the Chiapas region, Christian and Birthe Haase of Happy Coffee have many information and pictures for you.

-- Add 1 cinnamon stick with 4 cloves and a little orange peel as well as 600 ml of water into a pot and boil.
+- Add 1 cinnamon stick with optionally 4 cloves, anise and a little orange peel as well as 600 ml of water into a pot and boil.

 - Leave to simmer for about 10 min.
-Add 6 tbsp of coarse coffee powder and 75 g of dark cane sugar, boil once.
+Add 6 tbsp of coarse coffee powder and 75 g of Pinocillo (panela cane sugar) , boil once.

-- Remove the pot from the oven and let it drain for 5 min..
+- Remove the pot with café de olla from the oven and let it drain for 5 min..

-- Pour through a fine sieve in cups and serve.
+- Pour through a fine sieve in cups, stir with a cinnamon stick and serve the café de olla.
 If desired, more sugar or milk can be added.

 For the chocolates or honey lovers, there are also 2 more recipes here (the last two recipes on the page)